Immediate help clickandstop.ch

 Bias exposed

-A single image can quickly lead to judgment, and AI fakes can further entrench existing stereotypes.
+A single image can quickly lead to a snap judgment, and AI-generated fakes have the potential to further entrench existing stereotypes.

 #OnlyFacts